How-to Cards

 The purpose of the “Credit” tab is not immediately obvious – basically, you can credit anything that has helped you with creating the tool.
 This is currently used for at least 3 purposes:

-• listing the industry partners
+• listing of any industrial partners